Cheerleader (Porter Robinson song): Release and reception

 "Cheerleader" was released on March 20, 2024, through Mom + Pop, as the lead single from Robinson's third studio album, Smile! :D. The song was accompanied by a music video directed by Hugh Mulhern and creative-directed by Bradley & Pablo, where Robinson enters a virtual reality.
 Harrison described "Cheerleader" as a highlight from the album due to its blend of depth and accessibility.
 Lipshutz praised that Robinson had created "the complete opposite of background noise".
 Matthew Kim of The Line of Best Fit wrote that the song "has the most euphoric hook of the year".
 Narzra Ahmed from Clash described it as "anthemic".
 The song peaked at number 12 on Billboards Dance/Electronic Songs.

-It is also featured in the soundtrack of the video game EA Sports FC 25 (2024).
+"Cheerleader" has been featured in several video games, with inclusion in the soundtracks of EA Sports FC 25 (2024) and Forza Horizon 6 (2026).
 On May 1, 2025, "Cheerleader", alongside "Knock Yourself Out XD", was added to Dance Dance Revolution World.
+On June 8, 2026, a Hatsune Miku cover of the song arranged by Jamie Paige was added to Hatsune Miku: Colorful Stage!.